affancoder/WanderLust-Holidays-Rental-Homes/README.md

 2. Implemented user authentication and authorization using technologies like JWT (JSON Web Tokens).
 3. For making ease for user i have also used Google & Github authetication for fasting registration
 4. Created endpoints for property listing, login/sign up and user management.
-5. AI Chat Assistent where you ask any question and you will get answer
+5. AI Chat Assistent where you ask any question and you will get answer.
+6. You can actually book a house bcoz i integrated razorpay payment gateway.

 Database:
 1. Utilized a relational database management system MongoDB for storing property and user data.